Kapiʻolani Park: Kingdom of Hawaii

 In the 1870s, King Kalākaua was asked to find a permanent, dry course for horse racing.
 Since Waikiki was popular with wealthy racing fans, Kalākaua chose the unoccupied and dry plain at the foot of Diamond Head where the park now stands.
-On June 11, 1877, the park was dedicated as the first Hawaiian public space.
+On June 11, 1877, the park was dedicated as Hawaii's second public park, after Thomas Square.
 Scotsman Archibald Scott Cleghorn was vice president and later president of the Kapiʻolani Park Association, a group of businessmen who convinced Kalākaua to give them a 30-year lease for $1 per year.
 A share in the association cost $50, and allowed shareholders to lease property on Waikiki Beach.
 By the 1880s, many of Hawaii's wealthiest citizens had leased property through the association until the overthrow of the Kingdom of Hawaii, during which most of the properties were returned to the city or condemned.
 A lease was granted to the Honolulu Cricket Club in 1893.
 Top cricket players from San Francisco's California Cricket Association played for local teams.